minhphan03/ImageCollector/README.md

 ### General Instruction for both versions

-1. Download the Docker Image from Docker Hub using the command line (Command Prompt/Terminal) `docker image pull minhphan0612/imagecollector:1.0` with 1.0 as the lastest version
+1. Download the Docker Image from Docker Hub using the command line (Command Prompt/Terminal) `docker run -d -p 8888:8888 minhphan0612/imagecollector:2.0` with 2.0 as the lastest version

 ### Instructions for using the API version with Postman/Insomnia
 *Disclaimer: the instructions may vary based on the app you use.
 I use Postman to test the API, so variations may happen if you use another app*